Mid-County misses brunt of storm force, power loss largest concern - Port Arthur News

 Morton said the roads are relatively clear.

 “You can move around town fairly easily with the exception of a couple of streets,” he said.
-“We faired really well.”
+“We fared really well.”

 The main concern is the loss of power and minimal services for necessities such as food and fuel.